electrikmilk/cherrilang.org/language/standard/scripting.md

 ### Get Keys from Dictionary

-Get only the keys from `dictionary`.
+Get only the keys from the `dictionary`.

 ```
 getKeys(dictionary dictionary)